Suthi Velu: Early life

 Suthi Velu's father was a teacher.
 From an early age he was interested in drama and also developed an interest in acting.
 He then decided to take up acting seriously.
 At the age of 7, he had given a stage performance in his town.
 His father discouraged him and asked him not to show interest in acting.
-He started his film career with Mudda Mandaaram (1981), and acted in many of Jandhyala's films, which made him famous.
+He started his film career with Mudda Mandaram (1981), and acted in many of Jandhyala's films, which made him famous.

 Career

 Suthivelu's comedy spanned from 1980 to 2000 in Tollywood.
 He is famous for timing his dialogues and expressions, particularly in director Jandhyala's comedy films.
 His collaboration with Suthi Veerabhadra Rao is very popular and the duo was nicknamed Suthi Janta.
 During his childhood, he was very lean, so one of his neighbours Jaanakamba used to call him Velu (meaning finger in Telugu).
 His name in the film Nalugu Stambhalata (1982) is Gurnadham.
 After the success of Nalugu Stambhalata, people started calling him Suthi Velu.
-He also acted in Popular Telugu comedy serials such as Anandobrahma on Doordarshan and Lady Detective on ETV.
+He also acted in comedy serials such as Anandobrahma on Doordarshan and Lady Detective on ETV.